isabelrdz00/Certifications/README.md

-# Certifications
+# 🎓 Certifications

-A public repository containing my technical and analytical certifications, including DataCamp course completions and diplomas.
+This repository contains my technical and analytical certifications, from DataCamp